jfvilas/kubelog-backend/README.md

       - 'type' is one of 'user' or 'group',
       - 'namespace' is a Backstage namespace (not Kubernetes namespace).
       - 'id' is a reference id, like a user name or a group name.
-  - You can repeat NAMESPACE, in order to have different sections that make your config readable if you have lots of rules.
+  - You can repeat NAMESPACE, in order to have different sections make your config readable if you have lots of rules.